Frequently Asked Questions

 I just learned that I have been refused entry into the PSY Program I applied for, but I was certain that I met all of the requirements.
 Why was I refused admission?

 Please review our admission requirements for the PSY program you applied for and make sure you meet ALL of them.
-If you do happen to meet all of the minimum requirements we may have no record of you taking Grade 12 Mathematics or its equivalent, in which case you need to submit a transcript to prove that you have taken the course.
+If you do happen to meet all of the minimum requirements we may have no record of you taking Grade 12 Advanced Functions and/or Biology or its equivalent, in which case you need to submit a transcript to prove that you have taken the course.
 It is important that you promptly contact the Psychology Undergraduate Director if you have any questions about the status of your PSY Program application.

 Getting into Graduate School